AbhilashDasari01/King-Tekken-Automated-Moves-Script/README.md

 **1. The moves are coming out too slow or too fast.**
    - Modify the `move_delay` value in the script to adjust timing.
-   - Ensure PPSSPP is running at **full speed (60 FPS)** for accuracy.
+   - Ensure Tekken is running at **full speed (60 FPS)** for accuracy.

 **2. My keyboard inputs are different from the script.**
-   - Open PPSSPP and check **Controls Settings**.
+   - Open Tekken and check **Controls Settings**.
-   - Change the script’s key bindings to match your PPSSPP configuration.
+   - Change the script’s key bindings to match your configuration.

 Customization:
 --------------